jas0nmjames/jas0nmjames.github.io/working-folder/tasklist.md

 So at the top level are 'categories' like Product Management, UX design, UI design, etc.

+### More about Where I'm going

+I'm on the non-Javascript side of [The Great Divide](https://css-tricks.com/the-great-divide/)

 ### Link Skills to Projects and Projects to Processes

 More to come on this.
 I need to sketch it out.